 Based on the news report from above, it seems clear that the female suspect who allegedly caused the Coronado Bridge wrong-way crash will face some form of criminal prosecution.
 People who cause car accidents, whether they face potential criminal penalties or not, can also face civil liability.
-That’s beacuse people who are wrongfully injured do have the right to file lawsuits in order to recover for their losses.
+That’s because people who are wrongfully injured do have the right to file lawsuits in order to recover for their losses.
 However, this is a step that should only be taken with the help of San Diego personal injury lawyers who understand how to hold those responsible for this type of harm properly accountable.
-If you face this difficult situation, contact Gomez Trial Attorneys as soon as possible for a free case evaluation.Posted in: Motor Vehicle Accidents
+If you face this difficult situation, contact The Gomez Law Firm as soon as possible for a free case evaluation.Posted in: Motor Vehicle Accidents

 no fees unless we recover money on your behalf